-Of all the systems in a SMT/THT assembly line, automated optical inspection systems have the most scope for development and improvement as they are the least mature technologically, the most complex, very software oriented and highly dependent on computer processing power.
+Of all the systems in a SMT/THT assembly line, automatic optical inspection systems have the most scope for development and improvement as they are the least mature technologically, the most complex, very software oriented and highly dependent on computer processing power.
 Since the emergence of Smart Factory 4.0 concepts and the intense focus on connectivity and data exchange, focus on the technical capabilities of connected systems has diminished.
 However, this connectivity is only useful when the data provided is accurate.
-AOI systems, and more specifically AOI systems with 3D measurement capability, are a key component in a Smart Factory environment as they are the hubs for quality control, giving valuable feedback to the production machines.
-Mistakes made by an AOI, like false positives (escapes), are typically not discovered directly, and in the case of false negatives (pseudo defects), connected systems get backlogged with incorrect suggestions.
-Smart Factories with AOI can only work if the AOI results are reliable.
+AOI systems, and more specifically 3D AOI systems with 3D measurement capability, are a key component in a Smart Factory environment as they are the hubs for quality control, giving valuable feedback to the production machines.
+Mistakes made by an AOI system, like false positives (escapes), are typically not discovered directly, and in the case of false negatives (pseudo defects), connected systems get backlogged with incorrect suggestions.
+Smart Factories with AOI systems can only work if the AOI results are reliable.

 Established in 1997 and now with over 8,000 worldwide installations, Mek (Marantz Electronics Ltd.), is a well known manufacturer of AOI and SPI systems who continues to invest in innovation, research and development.
 In the headquarters in Japan, a large engineering team concentrates on developing the connectivity capabilities of the system, but a still larger team is working on improving inspection.